logo

 • Shoulder pain lasting several weeks

-• Pain that limits reaching, lifting, or overhead activity
+• Pain that limits daily activity

-• Persistent stiffness or reduced range of motion
+• Persistent stiffness or loss of motion

-• Pain following a fall or injury
+• Pain after a fall or injury

-• Symptoms that do not improve with rest or home care
+• Symptoms that do not improve with rest

 Conservative Management

-• Activity modification and guided rest
+• Activity modification and rest

-• Postural correction and movement education
+• Movement and shoulder mechanics education

 Procedural Support

-• Targeted corticosteroid injections to reduce inflammation
+• Targeted corticosteroid injections when appropriate

 • Ultrasound-guided injections for precision